Dispute over military command holds up Congo peace deal

-A fresh rebellion launched last year in Congo's east, a region where ethnic tensions and vast mineral deposits have fuelled a series of cross-border wars - raised fears of another conflict in the borderlands zone.
+A fresh rebellion launched last year in Congo's east, a region where ethic tensions and vast mineral deposits have fuelled a series of cross-border wars - raised fears of another conflict in the borderlands zone.

 The M23 rebel movement swept across Congo's North Kivu province and in November seized the provincial capital of Goma, a city of 1 million people.
 The rebels later left the city to pave the way for peace talks.

-MONUSCO was widely criticized for failing to halt the rebels' southern advance on Goma.
+MONUSCO was widely criticised for failing to halt the rebels' southern advance on Goma.
 The force said its helicopters had fired hundreds of rockets but were unable to beat back the swelling ranks of the rebels as government forces fled.

 U.N. officials say the new intervention brigade's mandate would be more robust than MONUSCO's.